microsoft/kubernetes-learning-path/patterns-and-architectures/contributing.md

 To contribute to the microservices topic, [edit this file](microservices.md).

-To contribute a new topic, create a new .md file in the **patterns and architectures** folder.
+To contribute a new topic, create a new .md file in the **patterns-and-architectures** folder.